CUHK-AIM-Group/EndoBench/README.md

 **EndoBench** establishes a new standard for evaluating and advancing MLLMs in endoscopy, highlighting both progress and persistent gaps between current models and expert clinical reasoning.

 ![overview](assets/figure1.jpg)

+## 🏥 EndoBench-Extended
+The [EndoBench-extended](https://huggingface.co/datasets/Saint-lsy/EndoBench-Extended) dataset is the extended version of Endobench, which includes 48 images and 91 open-set VQA pairs, carefully selected by medical experts to ensure clinical relevance and diagnostic difficulty.
+The EndoBench-extended specifically focuses on challenging and underrepresented cases, including rare pathologies, overlapping lesions, atypical anatomical presentations, and post-surgical endoscopic views.

 ## 📦Evaluation